niko-at-chalupa/endstone-chatrelay/README.md

 </div>

 > [!WARNING]
-> This plugin isn't anywhere near complete, and may be buggy
+> This plugin isn't complete, and may be buggy

 A small plugin that renders minecraft chat, joins, quits, and deaths as images and sends them to a Discord webhook